forrestjgq/gmeter/command.md

 Local variables are concurrent-safe.
 If test runs in concurrent routines, each routine maintains an independant local variable.

 Through `env` command family, test cases are able to manipulate local variables.

+## Json compare environment variables
+These environment contains two predefined variables:
+- `$<key>`: json object member key, only present if current target is an object member.
+- `$<value>`: json value, for basic type(bool/number/string) it's their string formation, for object and list it's mashalled json string.

 ## Variable reference
 Variables can be referenced in the string of config or command, for example, a `config.Test` is defined as: